Ymhunter/Weather-App/README.md

 # Weather App 🌦️

 A simple, responsive weather application that fetches real-time weather data using an external API.
-Users can view current weather conditions, temperature, humidity, and other details for any city around the world.
+Users can view current weather conditions, temperature, humidity, and other details for several cities around the world.

 ---